jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/read/currentReclaimableoverflowof.md

   @param _terminal The terminal from which the reclaimable amount would come.
   @param _projectId The ID of the project to get the reclaimable overflow amount for.
   @param _tokenCount The number of tokens to make the calculation with, as a fixed point number with 18 decimals.
-  @param _useLocalBalance A flag indicating whether the overflow used in the calculation should be limited to the overflow in the specified `_terminal`.
-If false, overflow is calculated from all of the project's terminals.
+  @param _useTotalOverflow A flag indicating whether the overflow used in the calculation should be summed from all of the project's terminals.
+If false, overflow should be limited to the amount in the specified `_terminal`.

   @return The amount of overflowed tokens that can be reclaimed.
 */